aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 * [Querying your data](/querying_data/demo_query_ui.md)
 * [Using Jupyter notebook to customize data preparation code](/data_ingestion_and_preparation/using_jupyter.md)

->By default, the Docker compose uses the stable version of the containers.
-You can choose a specific version to run, e.g. latest (last build pushed), latest_rc (last release candidate), or 0.YYYY.MM.DD (date-stamped release).
-To specify a version, set the VERSION environment variable, e.g. VERSION=latest_rc docker compose up --pull=always.
-See the .env file if you want to specify different versions for the separate containers.*
+>By default, `docker compose` uses the stable version of the containers.
+You can choose a specific version to run, e.g. `latest` (last build pushed), `latest_rc` (last release candidate), or `0.YYYY.MM.DD` (date-stamped release).
+To specify a version, set the `VERSION` environment variable, e.g. `VERSION=latest_rc docker compose up --pull=always`.
+See the `.env` file if you want to specify different versions for the separate containers.

 ### Optional: Configure AWS Credentials for Amazon Textract usage